Market close: NZ sharemarket ignores Wall St sell-off for strong gain - NZ Herald

 The volume was boosted by heavy trading in four Smartshares exchange traded funds – 11.16 million units worth $29m in Global Equities ESG; 10.05 million units worth $26.06m in NZ Government Bond; 4.05 million units worth $14.58m in NZG; and 3.06 million units worth $11.97m in NZ Cash.

-Matt Goodson, managing director of Salt Funds Management, said the New Zealand, and Australian, market ignored the offshore mood for whatever reason.
+Matt Goodson, managing director of Salt Funds Management, said the New Zealand and Australian markets ignored the offshore mood for whatever reason.

 "Our market is directionless and I think people have had enough of this year.
 A bad year is usually followed by a good one, but I'm not so sure this time.